CSCDP/referral-partner-analysis/README.md

 - Across all partners, who is referring the most to the Front Door?
 - Across all partners, who is referring cases that result in a referral or an assessment?
 On the contrary, who is referring cases that do not require statutory support?
 - Are there partners referring more or less than what we would expect?
-- Overall, how are the Contact, Referral and Assessment trends evolving over time and are they above/below their standard deviation bounds?
+- Overall, how are the Contact, Referral and Assessment trends evolving over time and are they above/below what we would expect?

-You can get a glimpse of some suggested analysis below.
+You can get a glimpse of some suggested analysis further down.